roelandp/hivewallet/README.md

 [![hivewallet.app](https://hivewallet.app/images/social_fb.jpg)](https://hivewallet.app)

-##### hivewallet is a fast, secure and open source wallet for the Steem blockchain, available for iOS and Android.
+##### hivewallet is a fast, secure and open source wallet for the Hive blockchain, available for iOS and Android.

 # Key features
-  - Monitor any / multiple account's balances from the Steem blockchain
+  - Monitor any / multiple account's balances from the Hive blockchain
-  - Create, sign and broadcast transfer transactions (send steem & sbd) (optional)
+  - Create, sign and broadcast transfer transactions (send hive & hbd) (optional)
   - AES 256 encrypted storage for keys should you want to sign transfer operations (send steem & sbd)
   - QR code reader for easy importing of keys and sending to others
   - QR code generator for easy proposing your wallet address for others to send to